confluence/python-textbok/python_notes/Useful_Libraries.rst

     # it won't match anything except 'cat'
     "cat"

-    # a . stands for any single character
+    # a . stands for any single character (except the newline, by default)
     # this will match 'cat', 'cbt', 'c3t', 'c!t' ...
     "c.t"